Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Experiment

-We evaluated the impact of the proposed teacher-student training paradigm on the model's performance in real-world scenarios.
-Table \ref{tab:rtomnimvs_res} presents a quantitative comparison of results under different training data and strategies.
-We selected the model trained on the OmniThings dataset (Omni-pretrained) as the baseline for comparison.
-In the table, "Syn" and "Real" represent the constructed synthetic data and real-world data, respectively, while "DA" and "MA" denote the data augmentation and model augmentation training strategies.
+We evaluate the effects of the proposed teacher-student training paradigm on the model performance in real-world scenarios.
+Table \ref{tab:rtomnimvs_res} presents a quantitative comparison of results under different training data and strategies settings.
+We select the model trained on the OmniThings dataset (Omni-pretrained) as the baseline for comparison.
+In Table \ref{tab:rtomnimvs_res}, "Syn" and "Real" represent the proposed synthetic data and real-world data, respectively.
+"DA" and "MA" denote the data augmentation and model augmentation training strategies.
 The test results are based on scenes within a 10-meter range.
-The comparison results indicate that as components are added to the training strategy, the model's accuracy generally shows a gradual improvement, confirming the effectiveness of the proposed training approach.
-The results also reveal that after fine-tuning the pre-trained model on synthetic data, accuracy metrics $\delta1$ and $\delta2$ significantly improved.
-The inclusion of real-world data also led to a significant reduction in error metrics such as MAE and SqRel, demonstrating the positive impact of real-world data on improving the model's generalization and accuracy.
-Additionally, incorporating model augmentation (MA) significantly enhanced the quantitative metrics, indicating that the use of techniques like Dropout and Stochastic Depth during training contributes to increasing the model's capacity and generalization.
-The evaluation results demonstrate that proposed RtHexa-OmniMVS can efficiently achieve high-precision panoramic depth and dense 3D point clouds at close range, meeting the omnidirectional 3D perception requirements for robot navigation and low-speed autonomous driving scenarios.
+The comparison results indicate that as components are added to the training strategy, the accuracy generally shows a gradual improvement, confirming the effectiveness of the proposed training approach.
+The results reveal that after fine-tuning the model on synthetic data, accuracy metrics significantly improve.
+The inclusion of real-world data also leads to a significant reduction in error metrics, demonstrating the positive effects of real-world data on improving the generalization and accuracy of the model.
+Additionally, incorporating model augmentation significantly imporve the quantitative metrics, indicating that the use of techniques like Dropout and Stochastic Depth during training contributes to enhance the capacity and generalization of the model.
+The evaluation results demonstrate that proposed Rt-OmniMVS can efficiently achieve high-precision 360$^\circ$ depth maps and dense 3D point clouds, meeting the omnidirectional 3D perception requirements for robot navigation and low-speed autonomous driving scenarios.
 As illustrated in Table \ref{tab:rtomnimvs_res}, the model directly only trained on four-camera dataset OmniThings (with depth range of 1.65-1000m) reports favorable performance in metrics such as RMSE and SqRel on the six-camera Hexa360Depth dataset (with depth range of 0.5-100m), demonstrating generalization capability of the proposed Rt-OmniMVS cross different depth range and camera settings.

 To comprehensively evaluate the performance in real-world scenes, we have supplemented the metrics under different depth thresholds (5m, 10m, 20m and 100m), as presented in Table \ref{tab:rtomnimvs_res_range}.
 The results indicate that accuracy decreases with increasing depth range.
 However, relative error AbsRel remains below 20$\%$ within a 100-meter range, demonstrating potential for low-speed practical applications.